wtcgit26/readping/README.md

 I developed this tool to troubleshoot a nagging problem that I was having with my Apple MacBook Pro 2017, currently running macOS Mojave 10.14.6.
 I was having regular ping related fails on video conferencing.
 Using this tool I was able to track it to consistently every 5 minutes, nearly to the second.
 I wasn't sure if it was just me or not until I was watching a webinar including Sir Jeremy Farrar -- mentioned in [this tweet](https://twitter.com/JeremyFarrar/status/1315034276874813446?s=20) and noticed that he was glitching every 5 minutes.
 After notifying his team that he should try a reboot, it worked.
 And on the next conference there was only a minor skip every five minutes, which is expected as indicated below.

+Note: The problem does not appear to occur on a wired connection.
+I did try to reduce the HIGH_MULTIPLE variable to 1.5 to see if there was a smaller blip going on with a wired connection, but could not find a consistent pattern.

 My end conclusion is that this is an Apple problem.

 ## Overview